 Details: The play space is more aptly described as a corner – a corner of a small back room big enough for, I believe, three tables.
 But, if you’re lucky enough to snare a spot back there, the corner is charming and stocked with good books, wooden puzzles and a big comfy chair to curl up on.
 Plus, there’s no way your kid could escape!
 Try coming for a breakfast sandwich or burrito, a special quesadilla, homemade soup and Sebastian Joe’s ice cream.

 Details: Just down the road from both Riverview Cafe and Fireroast is this sweet little corner cupcake-and-coffee shop.
 Kids are considered important customers here as there is a nook dedicated to them complete with a a junior tea table and a retro kitchen set where they can “bake” to their heart’s content.

 The Goat Coffeehouse

 Details: For another kid-friendly option try this spot near downtown St. Paul.
 The coffee and breakfast sandwiches are swell and the playroom is tucked away on the second floor of the building, which may make for a quiet respite.

 Polly’s Coffee Cove

 1382 Payne Ave, St. Paul

 Details: Polly’s has a new space dedicated to kids and is quite a bit more charming than this cell phone picture can show.
 The reason I didn’t have my more cumbersome camera out to snap pictures of my young ones as they settled in?
 Just so happens I was out on a rare coffee run – alone!
 The kids can’t give you their seal of approval; you’ll have to take my word for it.

-I hope these suggestions can help make a dent in your winter.
+I hope these suggestions for Twin Cities coffee shops can help make a dent in your winter.
 My little sidekick and I thoroughly enjoyed our research and would love to hear about where YOU meet up for coffee, conversation and a little playtime.